Updated on 31 May 2020

-In order to be successful in their practice, both beginning project managers and those who have been in the trenches for years need to become proficient across all stages of a project’s life cycle.
-There are a few different schools of thought regarding the phases of project management, but the classification developed by the PMI is largely considered to be the authority and the most complete approach.
+The Project Management stages listed in the typical schedule of works template are: Initiation, Planning, Execution, Monitoring & Control and Closure.
+While there are a few different schools of thought regarding the phases of project management, this classification developed by the PMI is largely considered to be the authority and the most complete approach.

-To help new project managers understand this cycle, we will take a high level look at the 5 main project management life cycle stages as defined by the PMI.
+In order to be successful in their practice, project managers who are just starting out, but also those who have been in the trenches for years, need to become proficient across all project life cycle phases.
+To help new project managers understand this cycle, we will take a high level tour of the 5 phases of project management as defined by the PMI.

 A solid initiation will set a project up for success and lay the foundation for all the other stages in its life cycle.
 During this phase, PMs first measure the feasibility and value of a project in order to determine whether or not it is worth pursuing.